 At sea: A former Nantucket lightship, WLV 612, has been converted into a private yacht (!), complete with large screen plasma TV and other things undreamt of by lightship sailors.
 The ship is available for weekly and event charters, if you have the means.

 Brooklyn, New York: And, finally, there is LV-84, a former Relief lightship.
 This ship was purchased by private owners with a renovation in mind, but while docked in the Red Hook neighborhood of Brooklyn the ship was allowed to deteriorate, until it sank.
 (The story made the New York Times, here.)
 For years only the ship's masts stuck out from under the water, visible even in satellite view on Google, down off the pier at the end of Richards Street Brooklyn NY.
-It seems, though, that sometime during January, 2007, LV-84 was raised and either sold for scrap or towed to and abandoned in deeper waters, and no one seems to know which, or who did it.
-The ocean holds many secrets.
-The history, or as much of it is known, is in a PDF from the U. S. Coast Guard Lightship Sailors Association, online here.
+It seems, though, that sometime during January, 2007, LV-84 disappeared.
+Was she raised and sold for scrap?
+Was she towed to deeper waters and abandoned?
+No one seems to know.
+The ocean holds many secrets!
+The history of LV-84, or as much of it as is known, is in a PDF from the U. S. Coast Guard Lightship Sailors Association, online here.